 The Be Grace batwing top, in aubergine and crimson, (£59), is one of the softest, most comfortable things I’ve ever worn.
 It’s made from a beautifully drapey bamboo fabric and is fitted at the hip so it stays in place.
 It comes in a grey and a blue colourway too.
 I love all three.
 The grey one in particular would look fab with a pair of skinny jeans and heels for an evening look.

 I chose the crimson Conquer Cami, (£52) to wear underneath.
 The crossover straps at the back caught my eye but it is functionally excellent too.
 It is a longer length which is both flattering across the tummy and means it doesn’t ride up.
 It has a medium-support built in bra which supported me adequately and would certainly be good enough for light exercise or yoga.
 (For reference, I’m a D-cup).

 These bamboo yoga clothes are super soft, super stylish and sustainable.
 Asquith also does a range of maternity yoga clothes and yoga accessories.
 I am very impressed with this brand; the ethos and the products are excellent.
 This is style with substance.

 This post is sponsored by Asquith but as always, my opinions are 100% honest and the content is all mine.
 I want to thank Ian for taking the photographs and to thank you for supporting the brands that support my blog.Disclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
 Such links are identified with an asterisk *.
-Gifted items are identified as such in the notes section at the foot of the post where you can shop this post.
+Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
 You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.